 Back in 2018, we polled Team AA to give you an overview of the phones we carry around on the daily and what we loved (and didn’t love) about each of them.
 With the smartphone market continuing to evolve at a rapid pace in the intervening months, we thought it’d fun to see what’s changed by taking a look at we’re packing in our pockets today.

 The results below account for 33 Team AA members from all across the world.
-As well as Android Authority writers and the amazing talent at our sisters sites like Sound Guys, Drone Rush, and DGiT, we also included responses from some of the unsung heroes of Team AA who work behind the scenes on social, sales, web development, and more.
+As well as Android Authority writers and the amazing talent at our sisters sites like Sound Guys, Drone Rush, we also included responses from some of the unsung heroes of Team AA who work behind the scenes on social, sales, web development, and more.

 What phones do Android Authority team members use?
 Let’s find out!